RealTimeChris/DiscordCoreAPI/ReadMe.md

 - [Here](https://github.com/RealTimeChris/Bot-Template-for-DiscordCoreAPI/blob/main/CMakeLists.txt) and [here](https://github.com/RealTimeChris/Bot-Template-for-DiscordCoreAPI/blob/main/Executable/CMakeLists.txt) is an example of building an executable from this library with this method.

 # Build Instructions (Non-Vcpkg) - The Executable
-- Download the [bot template](https://github.com/RealTimeChris/Bot-Template-for-DiscordCoreAPI) or create your own with the same [imports](https://github.com/RealTimeChris/Bot-Template-For-DiscordCoreAPI/blob/main/CMakeLists.txt#L49), and set within it either the `VCPKG_ROOT_DIR`, or the `CMAKE_CONFIG_FILE_DIR`, `FFMPEG_DIR`, `Opus_DIR`, `simdjson_DIR`, and `unofficial-sodium_DIR` paths to wherever each of the respective dependency files are located and they are as follows:
+- Download the [bot template](https://github.com/RealTimeChris/Bot-Template-for-DiscordCoreAPI) or create your own with the same [imports](https://github.com/RealTimeChris/Bot-Template-For-DiscordCoreAPI/blob/main/CMakeLists.txt#L49), and set within it either the `VCPKG_ROOT_DIR`, or the `CMAKE_CONFIG_FILE_DIR`, `Opus_DIR`, and `unofficial-sodium_DIR` paths to wherever each of the respective dependency files are located and they are as follows:
 	- CMAKE_CONFIG_FILE_DIR # Set this one to the folder location of the DiscordCoreAPIConfig.cmake generated while running CMake --install.
-	- FFMPEG_DIR # Set this one to the folder location of the file "FindFFMPEG.cmake".
 	- Opus_DIR # Set this one to the folder location of the file "OpusConfig.cmake".
-	- simdjson_DIR # Set this one to the folder location of the file "simdjson-config.cmake".
 	- unofficial-sodium_DIR # Set this one to the folder location of the file "unofficial-sodiumConfig.cmake".
 	- OPENSSL_ROOT_DIR # Set this one to the folder location of the include folder and library folders of OpenSSL.
 - Set up a main.cpp like [this one](https://github.com/RealTimeChris/Bot-Template-for-DiscordCoreAPI/blob/main/main.cpp), including the header `discordcoreapi/Index.hpp`.